jotamarco/jotamarco.github.io/_pages/portfolio.md

     - ISSN: 21613915, 21615748

 ### TPC member in peer review conferences

+**2023**
+- HPSR: The 24th International Conference on High-Performance Switching and Routing

 **2022**
 - HPSR: The 23th International Conference on High-Performance Switching and Routing
 - TMA: Network Traffic Measurement and Analysis Conference